Clipping mask is a Photoshop technique with which you can make new frames for images, beautiful typography, or custom

 - 4th Step: Tweak your design, add background layer and use as you like.

 Typography can be used in different places in Photoshop.
 You can add it to posters, pamphlets, or other designs where you need to add a font.
-Doing it fun if you know how.
+Doing it is fun if you know how.
 If not, there’s another way.
-You can get more exciting results by going for multi clipping path services from professionals.
+You can get more exciting results by going for multi-clipping path services from professionals.

 The Photoshop clipping masks are an exciting feature.
 This tutorial was designed to help you learn how to create clipping masks in Photoshop, learn how to use them, and create cool designs with masks.

 There is much you can do with clipping masks.
 Photoshop is full of amazing features.
-All you need to do is keep practising and exploring the ways you can use clipping masks in your designs.
+All you need to do is keep practicing and exploring the ways you can use clipping masks in your designs.